jason810496/Access-control-system/README.md

 ### Port Forwarding
-To remote control our device from WAN , it's essential to setup the **Port Forwading** in the AP ( Access Point , i.e. the WiFi route in my house )  , which **Forward** the request from WAN to my deviec (NodeMCU)
+To remote control our device from WAN , it's essential to setup the **Port Forwading** in the AP ( Access Point , i.e. the WiFi route in my house )  , which **Forward** the request on specific port from WAN to my deviec (NodeMCU)

+Without Port Forwaring  , AP wouldn't how to handle with the request from WAN , then the user wouldn't be able to connect the device remotely .

 ### DNS Setting
 I use [no-ip](https://www.noip.com/) to manage the temporary dynamic DNS record ( IP to domain name ) which is more user-friendly and convenient than manual typing IP address on the browser .